cheery/spirthon/DEV.md

  * If translation turns out to be slow, the SPIR-V files need to be cached.
  * Allow composition of shaders by providing a function entry point, as long as the code is restricted to fit the gpu programming model.
  * Provide just enough vector arithmetic as a library shim, preferably compatible to be passed into vulkan API.

+## Extracting Machine Readable Tables

+I got to extract the specification from the glslang source files.
+Left in `misc/get_glslang_tables.py` as an additional documentation.
+I'm not updating this file, but in case I need to do it again I'll use the tool to do it.

+I hope there will be a good machine-readable specification of SPIR-V, possibly in various format everyone will use instead of copy/paste programming names and formatting from the specification.